whalderman/search-quality-rater-guidelines-tldr/docs/tldr/for-developers.md

-# Developer Takeaways - Quality Rater Guidelines
+# Quality Rater Guidelines for Developers, TL;DR

 Here we go over various optimizations that can (and should) be made to a site, as well as some tools that can be used.